Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ## Create a Tizen project

-The command creates a Tizen native or web or dotnet or resource project from a template in the given directory:
+The following command creates a Tizen native/web/dotnet/resource project from a template in the given directory:

 **Syntax:**